BnDLett/PyMedia/README.md

 `exit`: Exits out of the media player.
 (Aliases: `quit`, `leave`)

 # To do
 1. Allow for user to select between keeping downloaded files or deleting them.
-2. Check if file is already downloaded.
+(Currently implemented in CLI, still needs to be implemented in GUI)
-3. Finish app GUI.
+2. Finish app GUI.
-4. Compile app in to a `.exe`
+3. Compile app in to a `.exe`
+4. Allow for going backwards in queue (this also allows one to loop in a queue).
+5. Clean everything up